Sobolev Gradient Ascent for Optimal Transport: Barycenter Optimization and Convergence Analysis: Constraint-free Sobolev gradient ascent

 \section{Constraint-free Sobolev gradient ascent}

-Before moving to the barycenter problem, we first introduce a simplified \textbf{unconstrained} $\dH^1$-gradient ascent algorithm for the two-marginal OT computation.
+Before moving to the barycenter problem, we first discuss a simplified \textit{unconstrained} $\dH^1$-gradient ascent algorithm for the two-marginal OT computation.
 This algorithm provides the backbone structure for developing our new coordinate-wise version of the barycenter optimization algorithm in Section~\ref{sec:concaveformulation}.

-Our starting point is the key observation that the first variation of \( \I(f) \), and consequently \( \bm{\nabla} \I(f) \), exist even when \( f \) is not \( c \)-concave (cf. Proposition~2.9 in \citep{GangboCMUsummer2004}), \emph{and} the computation of \( \bm{\nabla} \I(f^{(t)}) \) at each iteration in Algorithm~\ref{alg:twostep} depends solely on \( T_{(f^{(t)})^c} \), and not on \( T_{f^{(t)}} \).
-Recall $f^{ccc}=f^c$ for any continuous function $f$, it follows that \( \bm{\nabla} \I(f^{(t)}) \) remains unchanged regardless of whether the double \( c \)-transform step \( f^{(t)} = (f^{(t - \frac{1}{2})} )^{cc} \) is applied.
-Therefore, the Kantorovich dual problem \eqref{KantorovichDual} can be relaxed to be optimized among continuous functions while retaining the same maximum value \citep[Section 1.2]{santambrogio2015optimal}; that is,
+Our starting point is the key observation that the first variation of \( \I(f) \), and consequently \( \bm{\nabla} \I(f) \), exist even when \( f \) is not \( c \)-concave (cf. Proposition~2.9 in \citep{GangboCMUsummer2004}), \emph{and} the computation of \( \bm{\nabla} \I(f^{(t)}) \) at each iteration in Algorithm~\ref{alg:twostep} depends solely on \( T_{(f^{(t)})^c} \).
+Recall $f^{ccc}=f^c$ for any continuous function $f$, it follows that \( \bm{\nabla} \I(f^{(t)}) \) remains unchanged regardless of whether the double \( c \)-transform step is applied.
+Therefore, the Kantorovich dual problem (\ref{KantorovichDual}) can be relaxed to be optimized among continuous functions while retaining the same maximum value \citep[Section 1.2]{santambrogio2015optimal}; that is,

-These together allow us to consider the unconstrained problem \( \sup_{f} \I(f) \) (beyond continuity) and to propose the following one-step Sobolev gradient ascent method.
+These together allow us to consider the unconstrained problem \( \max_{f} \I(f) \) (beyond continuity) and to propose the following one-step Sobolev gradient ascent method.

 The proposed one-step Algorithm~\ref{alg:onestep} enjoys the following global convergence guarantee, with a rate that aligns with subgradient descent methods for minimizing nonsmooth convex functions in the Euclidean space; see Theorem 3.2.2 in~\citep{nesterov2013introductory} or Chapter 3.1 in~\citep{lan2020first}.

-To the best of our knowledge, this is the first theoretical guarantee for a gradient-based approach to compute the exact optimal transport between absolutely continuous probability measures. \begin{theorem}[Convergence rate for SGA] Let $\{ f^{(t)} \}_{t=1}^T$ be the sequence computed from Algorithm \ref{alg:onestep}.
+\begin{theorem}[Convergence rate for SGA] Let $\{ f^{(t)} \}_{t=1}^T$ be the sequence computed from Algorithm \ref{alg:onestep}.
 Assuming that $\mu$ and $\nu$ are absolutely continuous with respect to the Lebesgue measure, and $\{ f^{(t)} \}_{t=1}^T$ are continuous on $\Omega$.
 Then,